-Course Course Title No. of Compulsory for
+Course Number Course Title No. of credits Compulsory for App.

-Number credits App.
 Sci .
 Degree

 AS 400 Industrial Management 2 V

 AS 401 Industrial Placement 8 V

-AS 402 Research Methodology & Scientific 2 $\sqrt{}$
+AS 402 Research Methodology & Scientific Writing 2 V

-A C. 402 Writing 1 1

 AS 403 Seminar 1 V

 AS 404 Data Integrity Management& Data Analysis 2 V

-AS 409 Industry and the Environment 2 $\sqrt{}$
+AS 409 Industry and the Environment 2 V

-AS 410 Applications Laboratory 2 $\sqrt{}$
+AS 410 Applications Laboratory 2 V

 Category I (Biology - base ed Course s)

 AS 414 Industrial Microbiology 2

 AS 415 Biodiversity Conservation and Sustainable Development 2

 AS 416 Fisheries and Aquaculture 2

 AS 417 Food and Fresh Produce Technology 2

 AS 418 Ecotourism 2

 AS 481 Enzymes in Industry 2

-AS 482 Biochemistry and Molecular Laboratory 1
+AS 482 Biochemistry and Molecular Laboratory Instrumentation 1

-AS 483 Instrumentation 2
+AS 483 Bioinformatics 2

-AS 463 Bioinformatics

-AS 431 Category II (Chemistry - ba Chemical Technology 2 ses)
+Category II (Chemistry - ba sed Cour ses)

+AS 431 Chemical Technology 2

 AS 432 Cleaner Production for Industry 2

 AS 433 Industrial Waste Management 2

-AS 434 • 2

-AS 434 Industrial Organic Chemistry
+AS 434 Industrial Organic Chemistry 2

-AS 444 Category III (Geology - bas Industrial and Economic Minerals 2 es)
+Category III (Geology - bas sed Cours es)

+AS 444 Industrial and Economic Minerals 2 ,

-AS 445 Remote Sensing and Geographic 2
+AS 445 Remote Sensing and Geographic Information Systems 2

-A5 445 Information Systems 2

-Category IV (Mathematics - h pased Con rses)
+Category IV (Mathematics - 1 based Con irses)

-AS 451 Industrial Mathematics 2
+AS 451 Industrial Mathematics 2 /

 AS 452 Financial Mathematics 2

-Category V (Physics - base ed Course es)
+Category V (Physics - base ed Course s)

-AS 461 Semiconductor Device Technology and 2 ~/
+AS 461 Semiconductor Device Technology and Application -,

-Application

-AS 462 Science and Technology of Ceramic 2
+AS 462 Science and Technology of Ceramic Materials 2

-Materials

 AS 463 Energy; Sources, Use and Conservation 2

 AS 464 Workshop Practice 2

-AS 465 Industrial Applications 2
+AS 465 Industrial Applications (Electronics/Hardware) Laboratory 2

-(Electronics/Hardware) Laboratory

-Category VI (Statistics/Computer Sc ience - ba sed Courses)
+Category VI (Statistics/Computer Science - based Courses)

 AS 471 Design and Development of Software 2

 Systems

 AS 472 Management of Computers and 2

 Computer Networks

 AS 473 Visualizing Statistical Concepts using 2

 Java and Software Development

 AS 474 Statistical Applications in Industry and 2

 Project Presentation

 Total 68 19